jsc329/ammonitorwiki/Chapter-10-The-Priorities-and-Prioritization-Tables.md

-looks to be in order, we can set ‘db.insert’ and ‘google.push’ to TRUE, making sure to add a file path to our Google Calendar service token in the ‘calendar.key’ argument (the functionality of these arguments is the same as that in Chapter 9: Schedule).
+looks to be in order, we can set ‘db.insert’ and ‘google.push’ to TRUE, making sure to add a file path to our Google Calendar service token in the ‘calendar.key’ argument (the functionality of these arguments is the same as that in Chapter 9: The Schedule Table).

 Running a simulation experiment on historical temporal data
 ===========================================================